We were finders

 The wind was so intense that with each step that he took he thought that he was going to get blown away and impaled by something.
 The raw magic burned at his skin, challenged his own traces of magic.
 But he had to get to Gwen.

 It was that determination that made him get to Gwen in the centre of the power storm.
 “Gwen you have to stop this!”
 He shouted, once he found her kneeling on the ground.
-Her eyes were glowing gold and her hair was whizzing around her.
+Her eyes were glowing a violent, royal purple and her hair was whizzing around her.
 She looked beautiful despite the chaos around her.

 “Okay, okay,” Rob muttered as he came to kneel opposite her.
 He put her hand on his heart like when she had a panic attack and tried to think of a way to help her stop it.
 “Okay, just breathe with me, in out, in and out nice and slow.”

-“This isn’t a freaking panic attack Rob,” Gwen shouted, I’m scared Rob, she said in Rob’s head which he was surprised she could do but she was Merlin’s daughter she could practically do anything.
+“This isn’t a freaking panic attack Rob,” Gwen shouted.
 She was what their family was looking for, what everybody was looking for, her power could cure the mysterious illness that had swept Camelot.
 But right now she could kill herself, that knowledge and a lot of others.

 Rob tried to think of anything, absolutely anything that would get her to stop the storm, he only had one option left and that was on a whim.
 “I am going to tell you a secret and then you can’t slap me,” He shouted.
 He leaned down to her ear, “My real name, my full birth given name is Robin Hood,” he whispered and then he kissed her.